paulsuh/pytest-scenario-files/docs/source/responses_integration.rst

 Detailed Example
 ----------------
 The easiest way to see how this works is to take an example.
-One system I work with requires that you make four calls when you connect to it.
+One system I work with (the `NetBrain API`_) requires that you make four calls when you connect to it.

-1. Make a call to authenticate and get an access token.
+1. Authenticate and get an access token.
 2. Get the list of available tenants and their tenant IDs.
 3. Get the list of available domains and their domain IDs for the specified tenant.
-4. Set the tenant and domain to use and get back a session.
+4. Set the tenant and domain to be used for the current session.

+In addition to checking for an HTTP error code of 4xx or 5xx, you also need to check the status code in the response JSON.
+790200 generally means the API call succeeded while anything else means it failed.

+Here is some simplified example code which handles the login process.

 .. code-block:: Python
-    :caption: ``api_utils.py``
+    :caption: ``api_connection.py``

     from requests import get, post

     def connect_to_api(username, password, tenant_name, domain_name):

+        def _check_response_status(response):
+            response.raise_for_status()
+            if response.json()["statusCode"] != "792000":
+                raise RuntimeException(
+                    f"Error with status code {response.json()["statusCode"]}"
+                )

         login_response = post(
             "https://api.example.com/rest/authenticate",